conradyacat/DataSerializr.Json/README.md

 # Motivation
 ## DataTableJsonConverter
 The default Json.Net DataTableConverter produces large JSON string for large DataTables.
-The trim down the JSON string size, the DataTableJsonConverter has been implemented to avoid repeating the column names for every row.
+In order to trim down the JSON string size, the DataTableJsonConverter has been implemented to avoid repeating the column names for every row.
+If the DataTable size is small, the default Json.Net DataTableConverter will still produce a smaller JSON string.

 # Example
 ```C#